VoropayAndrey/GiphySearcher/README.md

-# giphy_searcher
+# GiphySearcher

-Search and share gifs
+Simple Flutter demo for iOS and Android for searching and sharing GIFs using Giphy API

 ## Getting Started